 It’s about theory, practical application, and learning the nuts and bolts before jumping into the deep end with paying clients.
 Here are 7 of the most common challenges that aspiring professional organizers typically deal with when starting out as a professional organizer.

-Nod Your Head If These Sound Familiar
+Nod Your Head If These Sound Familiar:

 - “Are there riches in the niches?
-With all of the interests I have, how do I narrow it down to find a niche?”
+With all the interests I have, how do I narrow it down to find a niche?”

 - “Will doing the work I love be profitable?
 How much can I expect to earn?”